coleifer/ukt/docs/api.rst

         Remove one or more items by value, starting from the end of the queue.

+    .. py:method:: transfer(dest, n=1)

+        :param dest: destination queue key or :py:class:`Queue` instance.
+        :param int n: number of items to transfer.
+        :return: either the item that was transferred or the list of items that was transferred, depending on ``n``.

+        Transfer items from the head of the queue to the tail of the destination queue.
+Priority scores are preserved.
+If the source queue is empty, then either ``None`` or an empty list will be returned (depending on whether ``n=1``).

     .. py:method:: set_priority(data, score, n=None)

         :param data: value to remove from end of queue.